GhostWrench/cexcept/README.md

 C: You really should be using `whiz-bang-fancy-pants-tool` why aren't you using `whiz-bang-fancy-pants-tool`?

 A: You must be lost, this is a library written in C, not C++, Java or JavaScript.
-Use of any tools more complicated than what what written by GNU 30 years ago is expressly verboten by our lord and savior Linus Torvalds. (except for git)
+Use of any tools more complicated than what what written by GNU in the 1980s is expressly verboten by our lord and savior Linus Torvalds. (except for git)

 C: You can't just do stuff like that with (void *) you maniac!
 Stop it right now and end this monstrosity of a library before our jr devs put it in production and I have to debug it!